JaimeFitz/Exploring_HDI_R/README.md

 My basic visualizations gave me an idea of what to expect, my next step was to go deeper into the data using correlation testing.
 I chose to use Pearson's correlation coefficient as my method because 4 of my 6 graphs appear to have a roughly linear relationship between the variables.
 I may choose to use a different correlation coefficient in the future for the education and gross national income relationships, as these two graphs did not seem to yield a very linear relationship.
 However, I think the correlation between those variables might just be a weak one and that's why it appears non-linear.
 I'll explore this more in the future.

 Pearson's correlation coefficient yields data about the strength and direction of a correlation, reported as a value ranging between -1 and 1.
-A value of 1 would indicate a perfect positive relationship, a linear relationship with a slope of 1.
-A value of -1 indicates a perfect negative relationship.
+A value of 1 indicates a perfect positive relationship; a value of -1 indicates a perfect negative relationship.
 A value of 0 would indicate no correlation between the variables.

 Based on my graphs, I'm expecting all of my correlation coefficients to be positive.
 I further hypothesize that the two strongest correlations will be found in the relationships between education by gender and estimated gross national income per capita (the purple and red graphs, respectively).